 Place eggs yolks in small saucepan and heat over low-medium heat.
 With electric or hand mixer, beat for several minutes until creamy while heating.
 Keep heat low enough that yolks do not scramble or coagulate but are warm to touch.

-Blend in cream, stevia, and salt and blend until well-mixed.
+Blend in cream or coconut milk, stevia, and salt and blend until well-mixed.

 Pour entire mixture into ice cream maker and follow manufacturer’s directions.
 (My device required 25 minutes to convert to thick custard texture.)